 Getting any tax payments covering your investment and expected interest in these types of scenarios is difficult.
 Worse, you might get stuck foreclosing on a property that that original owner couldn’t even unload.
 If any structures on the property are deemed a nuisance or hazard, you could become liable for additional costs once you take ownership.

 The bottom line: visually inspect homes and neighborhoods as best you can, talk to realtors in the area about crime, hazards and other potential supernatural issues, and determine if the owner is abandoning the property for any reason other than financial hardship.

 Generally, property taxes in Charlotte take the first position in a foreclosure process, meaning it can write off an entire mortgage for the cost of a tax lien.
 While this sounds great, you may find yourself stuck with other taxes that don’t get forgiven in the foreclosure process including potential county, city or public school taxes.
 Check with the county assessor’s office before tying up your investment funds on properties with other encumbrances.

 Tax lien sales vary from state to state and even within counties.
 Tax lien sales are different than tax deed sales.
 Tax liens are an investment over time where a deed sale gives you ownership immediately.
 If you’re paying a higher premium for a tax lien mistaking it for a tax deed, you’ll probably overpay for something that you thought gave you ownership of the property.

 Paying $10,000 for a tax lien thinking it was a deed means you might have paid $9,000 over for the value of a $1,000 lien.
 You can see that isn’t a good investment.

-Talk to the tax collection office to make sure you understand how deed sales and tax liens in Washington DC and North Carolina work, what the process is and how foreclosures in [market state] work.
+Talk to the tax collection office to make sure you understand how deed sales and tax liens in Charlotte work, what the process is and how foreclosures in [market state] work.
 Don’t assume that a good deal in [market state] is the same as another deal anywhere else in the country.

 Laws and Politics Vary and Change